navapbc/cobol-sequential/README.md

 ## Project Status
 Currently the project is developing an early proto-type of copybook parser in rust.

+After a basic copybook parser is implemented we will be able to start building the sequential file reader.

 ## Contributing
 See the [contributing guidelines](CONTRIBUTING.md)